Muinz400/top_paying_jobs_sql/README.md

 Data Analyst Job Market SQL Project

 Overview
-This project explores the data analyst job market using SQL queries.
+This project explores the data analyst job market using SQL queries and Tableau Dashboards.

+The goal is to uncover insights about
+-Top-paying roles
+-In-demand skills
-The goal is to uncover insights about top-paying roles, in-demand skills, and optimal skill combinations that maximize both salary and demand.
+-Optimal skill combinations that maximize both salary and demand.

 By analyzing job postings, salaries, and skill requirements, this project helps aspiring data analysts (like myself) and professionals understand where to focus career development efforts.

 Dataset:
 The data used in this project comes from a job postings dataset that includes:
   -Job titles, companies, and locations
   -Salary information (annual averages)